nhuvan/nhuvan.github.io/_pages/home.md

 ### Professional and Community roles:

 I am experienced in building real IT systems, especially in building AI products.
-I have experience as an entrepreneur (co-founder of the startup BrickIn’Up, France) and as an advisor for companies worldwide, including an insurtech AI Startup in Germany, two AI solutions companies in Vietnam.
+I have experience as an entrepreneur (co-founder of the startup [BrickIn'Up](/administratives/101-bup/), France) and as an advisor for companies worldwide, including an insurtech AI Startup in Germany, two AI solutions companies in Vietnam.

 I am one of key members of the Association of Vietnamese Scientists and Experts ([AVSE Global](http://www.avseglobal.org/)), headquartered in Paris.
 I have contributed to organizing innovative events gathering Vietnamese excellences all over the world.